Courses in the MBA in Health Care Management: What You Will Study

-Learn accounting concepts from a decision maker’s perspective.
+In this course, students learn accounting concepts from a decision maker’s perspective.
 Following an overview of the accounting cycle, financial statements, and financial reporting, special attention will be given to accounting information used to assist management in business operations.

-Conduct a practical survey of business law and the special considerations present in the health care setting.
+This course is a practical survey of business law and the special considerations present in the health care setting.
 Topics include the legal environment, contracts, antitrust concepts, labor law, commercial transactions, data privacy, patient rights, professional liability, defensive medicine and health care reform.

 During this course, students will develop an understanding of the fundamentals of leadership from a theoretical, personal and practical perspective with a special emphasis upon leading ethically in healthcare.
 The course will discuss how organizational leaders address the growing importance of legal and ethical challenges in their decision making.
 Special topics include team building, gender issues and leadership in diverse, multicultural and global environments particularly as they relate to healthcare.
 Equally important, will be considerations for the various ethical methodologies from which to base leadership decision-making related to various contemporary and controversial healthcare issues.

 Synthesize, apply and demonstrate the skills and competencies that reflect mastery of the MBA in Health Care Management program learning outcomes.
 After rigorous research, you will develop a comprehensive strategic initiative.
 Using a wide variety of management tools, explore options, analyze critical information, and develop operational and communications plans.